VWEX-Mission-to-Mars-April-2021/arover/README.md

 - Efficiency of working on tasks

 Could improve on:
-- Proof read the code more often to find errors
+- Proof-reading the code more often to find errors
-- Comment more oftenly
+- Commenting more oftenly
 - Using time more wisely (wait less on testing)

 ## Retrospective Final Day